Blue Dot uses a client/server model. The

 The button is then released, resulting in the following message:

-The color of the dot is changed to “red” to server sends to the client:
+The color of the dot is changed to “red” the server sends to the client:

 - 0 - initial version